Fernandez joins Chelsea in record deal

-Chelsea have broken the British transfer record by signing Enzo Fernandez from Benfica for £106.8million.
+Chelsea beat the clock in the final minutes of the transfer window.
+The Blues broke the British transfer record by signing Enzo Fernandez from Benfica.

-The 22-year-old midfielder has signed an eight-and-half-year deal that will run until 2031.
+The 22-year-old midfielder has signed a deal that will run until 2031, with Chelsea paying £106.8million (121m euros) for the Argentina World Cup winner.

 Announcing the deal, Benfica said: “In a statement sent to the Securities Market Commission (CMVM) at 12:13am this Wednesday, February 1, Sport Lisboa e Benfica – Futebol, SAD informed that it reached an agreement with Chelsea FC for the sale of all the rights of the player Enzo Fernandez, for a sum of 121 million euros.